ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 cmci_user
-  The user id to run the CMCI request as
+  The user ID under which the CMCI request will run.

-  Required when security type is yes
+  Can also be specified using the environment variable CMCI_USER.

-  Can also be specified using the environment variable CMCI_USER
+  Required if *cmci_password* is specified.

-  Required with cmci_password
+  Authentication prioritises certificate authentication if *cmci_cert* and *cmci_key* are provided, then basic authentication if *cmci_user* and (cmci_password) are provided, and then unauthenticated if none is provided.

   | **required**: false